apache/flink/docs/dev/table/tableApi.md

     <tr>
       <td>
-        <strong>Limit</strong><br>
+        <strong>Offset &amp; Fetch</strong><br>
         <span class="label label-primary">Batch</span>
       </td>
       <td>
-        <p>Similar to a SQL LIMIT clause.
-Limits a sorted result to a specified number of records from an offset position.
-Limit is technically part of the Order By operator and thus must be preceded by it.</p>
+        <p>Similar to the SQL OFFSET and FETCH clauses.
+Offset and Fetch limit the number of records returned from a sorted result.
+Offset and Fetch are technically part of the Order By operator and thus must be preceded by it.</p>
 {% highlight java %}
 Table in = tableEnv.fromDataSet(ds, "a, b, c");

-Table result = in.orderBy("a.asc").limit(3); // returns unlimited number of records beginning with the 4th record
-{% endhighlight %}
-or
-{% highlight java %}
-Table in = tableEnv.fromDataSet(ds, "a, b, c");
-Table result = in.orderBy("a.asc").limit(3, 5); // returns 5 records beginning with the 4th record
+// returns the first 5 records from the sorted result Table result1 = in.orderBy("a.asc").fetch(5);

+// skips the first 3 records and returns all following records from the sorted result Table result2 = in.orderBy("a.asc").offset(3);

+// skips the first 10 records and returns the next 5 records from the sorted result Table result3 = in.orderBy("a.asc").offset(10).fetch(5);
 {% endhighlight %}
       </td>
     </tr>